Pranayama Breathing Practice

 For more thorough descriptions of the practice itself, Patanjali’s collection of aphorisms Yoga Sutra (compiled prior to 400 CE) and Svami Svatmarama’s yoga manual Hatha Yoga Pradipika (fifteenth-century CE) are the oldest Hindu sources.
 In Yoga Sutra, Pranayama is identified as the fourth limb of Patanjali’s eightfold path towards enlightenment.
 In Hatha Yoga Pradipika, different techniques of Pranayama are defined and described.
-This later source is the one that mostly influenced the modern yoga practice of breathing exercises.
+This later source is the one that mostly influenced the modern yoga practice of yoga breathing exercises.

 Pranayama Program Level 1